 Navigate back to the UMC and click on the Adobe Reader layer -> Finalize.

 Here you have the option to specify a Script Path.
 Scripts are useful for applications that need post-install configuration tasks such as licensing the product.
+The script runs the first time a machine is started with this layer.
 Click the down arrow.

 Click Save Template Changes.

 Note: You can highlight and publish multiple Image Templates at once.
-Unidesk will publish up to 4 concurrently.
+App Layering will publish up to 4 images concurrently.